 The first, which is uncommon, is where the employment contract has an express term stating that the employee is entitled to a reference.
 The second possibility arises where a term is implied in the contract, for example because the employer has traditionally given references in the past for employees of a similar level.
 The third is where a manager, or someone with authority, has assured the employee that a reference will be provided.
 The fourth is the fairly common situation where an employee leaving after an internal dispute gets a reference as part of a settlement agreement.
 Finally, there may be a regulatory requirement on the employer to provide a reference and this may require specific information.

 Employers who give misleading or inaccurate references could find themselves facing claims from either the employee or from another organisation which has relied on the reference to its detriment.
-An employee may be entitled to see his or her reference as part of disclosure in an employment tribunal claim.
+An employee may be entitled to see their reference as part of disclosure in an employment tribunal claim.
 An employee who has been the subject of an inaccurate reference can sue the employer for negligence or breach of contract.
 This is because the employer had a duty to take reasonable care in the preparation of a reference.

 To succeed in such a claim the employee must be able to show that: